Virtus Dividend, Interest & Pr - GuruFocus.com

 (5)

-Fiscal YTD Cumulative Distribution Rate is the dollar value of distributions expected to be paid from the first day of the fiscal year through the next calendar quarter end as a percentage of the Fund's NAV at month end.
+Fiscal YTD Cumulative Distribution Rate is the dollar value of distributions expected to be paid from the first day of the fiscal year through January 31, 2023 as a percentage of the Fund's NAV at month end.
+The Fiscal YTD Cumulative Distribution Rate would be 7.02% if the special year-end distribution of $0.0165 per share was excluded.

 Virtus Dividend, Interest & Premium Strategy Fund is a diversified closed-end fund that seeks current income and gains, with long-term capital appreciation as a secondary objective.
 The Fund will generally invest approximately 75% of its total assets in equity securities and approximately 25% in convertible securities.
 The Fund will employ an option strategy of writing (selling) covered call options on equity securities held in the Fund.
 Virtus Investment Advisers, Inc. is the investment adviser to the Fund, and NFJ Investment Group and Voya Investment Management are its subadvisers.